-In setting its rates for the 2015-2016 financial year Council considered the impact of the rates to be charged on the well-being of the community.
+In setting its rates for the 2017-2018 financial year Council considered the impact of the rates to be charged on the well-being of the community.
 Council will take into account during the rate setting process:

-- ➤ The Strategic Management Plan adopted by Council on 21 April 2015.
-The Strategic Management Plan was developed following a series of public meetings and community consultation and review in 2015 - The movement in the Construction Industry Cost Indices and the Local Government Cost Index, and movement in the Consumer Price Index as an indicator of community economic activity - The draft Long Term Financial Plan 2015-2035 developed as part of the Strategic Management Plan 2012-2022 (reviewed February 2015) - The current economic climate, as reported by various public bodies, in which major factors are low inflation, higher commodity prices and limited local employment opportunities - The need to ensure that appropriate provisions are made for long service leave, annual leave and similar mandated employment costs - That reserves are created for the future replacement of infrastructure and the charges for use of the infrastructure to reflect inter generation use of the infrastructure - ➤ The impact of rates on the community, including but not limited to: - The need to distribute the rate burden equitably between ratepayers; - The need to provide rate relief to disadvantaged ratepayers through, amongst other means, pension concessions; - The distribution of the benefits received from the services that are provided by Council - The minimising of the general rates by levying annual service charges for the provision of Community Wastewater Management System (CWMS) and solid waste management services on a user pays basis where it's possible to recover the full cost of operating the service, with provision for pensioners concession on CWMS to those members of the community who meet the criteria - > Recommendations from the Rate Discussion Paper presented to Council on the 20th January 2015 - The impact of Government Legislative amendments and the burden of continuous cost shifting by the State Government - > The specific issues of the community including the need to deliver an ever increasing range of services across economic, environmental and social functions - > The need to continue to replace and upgrade infrastructure and other assets including both plant and machinery and the road network. - > The objective of attracting and continuing to attract new residents and the support of business activity to generate economic development - > Householders, businesses and farmers - > Employed, unemployed & pensioners - > Taking into account changes in valuations by the State Valuation Office - Climate Change and carbon tax legislation - The impact of Government Grant Commission funding decisions (ie the freezing of indexation and withdrawal of supplementary road funding \$400,000 over 3 years)
+- ➤ The revised Strategic Management Plan 2012-2022 adopted by Council on 21 February 2017.
+The Strategic Management Plan was developed following a series of public meetings and community consultation and reviewed by Council in 2017 - The movement in the Construction Industry Cost Indices and the Local Government Cost Index, and movement in the Consumer Price Index as an indicator of community economic activity - The draft Long Term Financial Plan 2017-2037 developed as part of the Strategic Management Plan 2012-2022 - The current economic climate, as reported by various public bodies, in which major factors are low inflation, higher commodity prices and limited local employment opportunities - The need to ensure that appropriate provisions are made for long service leave, annual leave and similar mandated employment costs - That reserves are created for the future replacement of infrastructure and the charges for use of the infrastructure to reflect inter generation use of the infrastructure - The impact of rates on the community, including but not limited to: - The need to distribute the rate burden equitably between ratepayers; - The need to provide rate relief to disadvantaged ratepayers through, amongst other means, pension concessions: - The distribution of the benefits received from the services that are provided by Council - The minimising of the general rates by levying annual service charges for the provision of Community Wastewater Management System (CWMS) and solid waste management services on a user pays basis where it's possible to recover the full cost of operating the service, with provision for pensioners concession on CWMS to those members of the community who meet the criteria - > Recommendations from the Rate Discussion Paper presented to Council on the 17 January 2017 - The impact of Government Legislative amendments and the burden of continuous cost shifting by the State Government - > The specific issues of the community including the need to deliver an ever increasing range of services across economic, environmental and social functions - > The need to continue to replace and upgrade infrastructure and other assets including both plant and machinery and the road network. - > The objective of attracting and continuing to attract new residents and the support of business activity to generate economic development - Householders, businesses and farmers - > Employed, unemployed & pensioners - > Taking into account changes in valuations by the State Valuation Office - Climate Change - The impact of Government Grant Commission funding decisions (e.g. the freezing of indexation and withdrawal of supplementary road funding \$400,000 over 3 years) - The introduction of Separate Rates for Halls, Swimming Pools, Landfills/Transfer Station, Street Lighting and Public Conveniences, with a corresponding decrease in the general differential rate.

 The Rating Policy has been removed as part of the Annual Business Plan and is now a separate policy document.
-The Rating Policy 2015-2016 was consulted on and adopted concurrently with the Annual Business Plan 2015-2016.
+The Rating Policy 2017-2018 will be consulted on and adopted concurrently with the Annual Business Plan 2017-2018.